Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 10

 the inside.
 It resembles to a certain

-extent St. Paul's thro very much more
+extent St. Paul's tho' very much more

 Ancient and peculiar to English

-Baron of Heylesbury whose home
+Baron of Heytesbury whose home

 was apparently the manor House just

 opposite.
-It was rather a cold day so
+It was Rather a cold day So

-we remained indoors over the fire.
+we Remained indoors over the fire.

 28/1/18 For the first hour or so of the days

-worth we had to secure horses and
+work we had to secure horses and

 go out mounted.
 Those allotted to

-us assembled as usual cart
+us Resembled as usual cart

-horses tho' really they are improved
+horses tho' Really they are improved

 Gun horses leads centres and